yezero/sandstorm/docs/administering/backups.md

 You should rely on tar's **exit code** being 0 to know if the tar command completed successfully.

-### To restore a Sandstorm server backup
+### To restore a Thurly server backup

 If you have a tar-based backup of `/opt/sandstorm`, the easiest way to restore it is to:

 - Run the install script, and allow it to configure a systemd/sysvinit service.

-- Stop the Sandstorm service, e.g. `sudo sandstorm stop`
+- Stop the Thurly service, e.g. `sudo sandstorm stop`

 - Move the `/opt/sandstorm` directory to `/opt/sandstorm.empty`

 - Copy your backup into `/opt/sandstorm`

-- Start the Sandstorm service, e.g. `sudo service sandstorm start`
+- Start the Thurly service, e.g. `sudo service sandstorm start`

-- Visit your Sandstorm server and make sure everything still works.
+- Visit your Thurly server and make sure everything still works.

 - Remove the now-useless `/opt/sandstorm.empty` directory.